Chart Color Schemes

 Carnes Hill hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Carnes Hill has a median age of 33, which is lower than Greater Sydney's figure of 37 and Australia's national average of 38 years.
+Carnes Hill has a median age of 33, which is younger than Greater Sydney's figure of 37 years and Australia's national median age of 38 years.
 Compared to Greater Sydney, Carnes Hill has a higher proportion of residents aged 5-14 (19.0%) but fewer residents aged 25-34 (11.6%).
-This concentration of 5-14 year-olds is notably higher than the national average of 12.2%.
-Between the 2021 Census and the present, the proportion of residents aged 15 to 24 has increased from 13.1% to 15.3%, while those aged 65 to 74 have risen from 3.7% to 5.1%.
-Conversely, the proportion of residents aged 5 to 14 has decreased from 21.2% to 19.0%, and those aged 35 to 44 have dropped from 19.8% to 18.3%.
-By 2041, population forecasts indicate significant demographic changes for Carnes Hill.
-The 75 to 84 age group is projected to grow by 163%, adding 143 residents to reach a total of 231.
-This growth is primarily driven by demographic aging, with residents aged 65 and older accounting for 77% of anticipated population growth.
-Conversely, the 15 to 24 and 0 to 4 age groups are expected to experience population declines.
+This concentration of 5-14 year-olds is significantly higher than the national average of 12.2%.
+Between the 2021 Census and present, the population of residents aged 15 to 24 has grown from 13.1% to 15.3%, while those aged 65 to 74 have increased from 3.7% to 5.1%.
+Conversely, the proportion of residents aged 5-14 has decreased from 21.2% to 19.0%, and those aged 35 to 44 have dropped from 19.8% to 18.3%.
+By 2041, population forecasts indicate substantial demographic changes for Carnes Hill.
+The 75-84 age cohort is expected to show the strongest growth at 174%, adding 146 residents to reach a total of 231.
+This demographic aging trend continues as residents aged 65 and older are projected to represent 70% of the population growth.
+Meanwhile, the 15-24 and 0-4 age cohorts are expected to experience population declines.